xcart/xcart-docs/_pages/kb_en/seo_and_promotion/seo_and_analytics/seo-friendly_urls.md

 ## Tweaking CleanURLs

-You can configure the SEO-friendly URLs behavior via the file `XCART_DIRECTORY/etc/config.php`.
+You can configure the behavior of SEO-friendly URLs in your X-Cart store via the file `XCART_DIRECTORY/etc/config.php`.
 The config settings you require can be found in the `[clean_urls]` section.
 Here is the list of all the available settings and their default values:

 ```
 [clean_urls]